 - CMOS and TTL Compatible

 - Able to transfer data continuously up to 2400bps

 The TX is an ASK transmitter module.
 The TX is designed specifically for remote-control, wireless mouse, and car alarm systems operating at 315/433.92 MHz.The RX is a miniature receiver module that receives On-ff keyed (OOK)modulation signal and is demodulated to a digital signal for the next decoder stage.
 The RX is designed specifically for remote-control and wireless security receivers operating at 315/434Mhz.
 UART TTL o/p -Baud Rate -9600.
 Basically, the RF modules are 433 MHz RF transmitter and receiver modules.
 The transmitter draws no power when transmitting logic zero while fully suppressing the carrier frequency thus consuming significantly low power in battery operation.
 When logic one is sent carrier is fully on to about 4.5mA with a 3volts power supply.
 The data is sent serially from the transmitter which is received by the tuned receiver.
 The transmitter and the receiver are duly interfaced to two microcontrollers for data transfer.

 The RF module

 This one is a receiver module.
 Though it looks complex, it is as simple as the transmitter module.
-It consists of a RF tuned circuit and a couple of OP Amps to amplify the received carrier wave from the transmitter.
-The amplified signal is further fed to a PLL (Phase Lock Loop) which enables the decoder to “lock” onto a stream of digital bits which gives better decoded output and noise immunity.
+It consists of an RF tuned circuit and a couple of OP Amps to amplify the received carrier wave from the transmitter.
+The amplified signal is further fed to a PLL (Phase Lock Loop) which enables the decoder to “lock” onto a stream of digital bits which gives better-decoded output and noise immunity.